What Is Continuous Testing: Benefits, Methodologies and How to Perform

 There are a few essential things whenever changes occur.
 Ensuring that your test coverage is on par with industry standards allows you to run a test suite to identify and mitigate any failures.
 You can also utilise a bug reporting tool for these purposes.

-By providing an automated approach to managing QA, continuous testing makes interactions between workflows at each stage of the software development life cycle (SDLC) flawless.Ā
+By providing an automated approach to managing QA, continuous testing makes interactions between workflows at each stage of the software development life cycle (SDLC) flawless.

-Developers receive information for improvements in the compatibility and performance of their code before it’s deployed on time due to the timely integration of continuous feedback loops into user and unit test modules.Ā
+Developers receive information for improvements in the compatibility and performance of their code before it’s deployed on time due to the timely integration of continuous feedback loops into user and unit test modules.

 This efficient collaboration exterminates any disconnection between team members, accelerating software delivery.

-The continuous test ensures a confident release and gives you peace of mind that you have high-quality software, regardless of your chosen approach.Ā
+The continuous test ensures a confident release and gives you peace of mind that you have high-quality software, regardless of your chosen approach.

 How continuous testing works within DevOps/DevSecOps

-Continuous testing is an integral component of DevOps.
-It is what elevates DevOps from hamster wheel racing to the smart effort of automatically deploying new code as quickly as possible.Ā Ā
+Continuous testing fits into DevOps as the automated checkpoint that runs every time new code is pushed.
+It replaces the old practice of testing as a separate phase that happens afterward.
+Continuous testing is what elevates DevOps from hamster wheel racing to the smart effort of automatically deploying new code as quickly as possible.

 As for DevSecOps, continuous testing gets more significance for a slightly different reason.
 While traditional DevOps values it for speed, DevSecOps benefits from extra precision.
 Automated tests eliminate the human factor where they can, providing the safety that DevSecOps preaches.